1. Catalogs

 Open the catalog to page 1

-Marine Shafting Alloys - 2
+Marine Shafting Alloys-2

 Marine Shafting Alloys TD01 SHAFTING DESIGN ENQUIRIES Technical Dala sheet TD12 should be used for calculation and submission of designs to Clements Marine, enabling us lo consider your requirements allowing for such issues as shaft diameters, propeller loading and bearing spacing.
 The schematic below can be referred to when calling our office.
 CORROSION RESISTANCE CORROSION ISSUES.
 Technical Data sheet TD15 can be consulted regarding issues of marine corrosion generally, and specifically in relation to the shafting alloys.
-AQUALOY 30 ALLOY MECHANICAL AND CHEMICAL Information is based on...
+AQUALOY 30 ALLOY MECHANICAL AND CHEMICAL Information is based on data...

 Open the catalog to page 2